Cohomology of the Universal Abelian Surface with Applications to Arithmetic Statistics: Arithmetic Statistics

 \section{Arithmetic Statistics}

 In this section, we apply the cohomological results of the previous sections to obtain arithmetic statistics results about abelian surfaces over finite fields.
-We also discuss the possible applications giving arithmetic statistics about torsion on abelian surfaces using level structures.
-Finally, we give a different interpretation of the (suitably weighted) point counts of $\F_q$-isomorphism classes obtained in this section as unweighted counts of $\overline \F_q$-isomorphism classes.
+In Section \ref{sec:level-structures} we point out that the techniques of this paper can be applied to give arithmetic statistics about abelian surfaces with an ordered basis of its $N$-torsion given the cohomology of local systems of $\mathcal A_2[N]$, and apply the conjectural formulas (\cite{bergstrom-faber-vandergeer}) in the case $N = 2$ as an example.

 Given the \'etale cohomology of a variety over a finite field $\F_q$, one can use the Grothendieck--Lefschetz trace formula to immediately deduce the number of $\F_q$-points on the variety.
 Even though the spaces $\mathcal X$ studied in this paper are not varieties but rather algebraic stacks, there is fortunately an applicable generalization, the Grothendieck--Lefschetz--Behrend trace formula, which gives the \emph{groupoid cardinality} of their $\F_q$-points. \begin{defn} Let $X$ be a groupoid.
 The \emph{groupoid cardinality} $\#X$ is defined as